 Demonstrated ability to make mental and cultural shift from care provider to coaching paradigm, and the ability to adjust to associated process changes.

-Demonstrated ability to encourage the patient and/or caregiver to do as much as possible independently.
+Demonstrated ability to encourage an individual and/or caregiver’s to be as independent and self-reliant as possible.

 Note: It is expected that the ADRC will work with funders and evidence-based model developers to ensure staff meet training and educational/experience qualifications.
-Please see attachment __ for information on different Care Transition models and their staffing requirements.
+Please see attachment, entitled ______ for information on different Care Transition models and their staffing requirements.

 Care Coordination